João Goulart: Quadros resignation

-Quadros resigned hoping that his vice president, who was aligned with the left, would not be accepted and with that, he would remain in power.
+Quadros resigned hoping that his vice-president, who was aligned with the left, would not be accepted, and that in turn Quadros would remain in power.
 However, the National Congress accepted the resignation.

-At the suggestion of Quadros, military ministers Odílio Denys (Army), Gabriel Grün Moss (Aeronautics) and Silvio Heck (Navy) formed a military junta.
-President of Chamber of Deputies Ranieri Mazzilli took interim office as Brazilian President and read to Congress a communiqué from military ministers in which they said Goulart would be arrested if he returned to the United States of Brazil.
+At the suggestion of Quadros, military ministers Odílio Denys (army), Gabriel Grün Moss (air force), and Silvio Heck (navy) formed a military junta.
+President of Chamber of Deputies Ranieri Mazzilli took interim office as Brazilian President and read to Congress a communiqué from military ministers in which they said Goulart would be arrested if he returned to Brazil.
 The military expected the National Congress to declare Goulart's impeachment which did not happen.

 Due to the time zone, Goulart knew about the resignation in the early hours of 26 August.
 For Senator Diz-Huit Rosado, Goulart did not seem to be intimidated.
 When he arrived in France and learned more details, Hugo de Faria said that Goulart thought of resigning, but gave up with the attempted military coup.

 Legality Campaign

 On the morning of 25 August, after having confirmed the resignation of Quadros, Brizola began to act.
 Marshal Lott, speaking in favor of the law, was arrested-as were also several officers of the Three Forces.

-With the support of some colonels and the public, Brizola starts the Legality Campaign.
+With the support of some colonels and the public, Brizola started the Legality Campaign.
 On the morning of the 26th, "the country dawned in an unofficial state of siege", according to Jorge Ferreira.

-On the 27th, in Zurich, Goulart learned by telephone through Brizola about the threat of imprisonment, that did not withdraw his will to return.
-On the same day, the headquarters of the III Army announced to Brasilia the actions of Brizola, and the next day there was the risk of bombing.
+On the 27th, in Zurich, Goulart learned by telephone through Brizola about the threat of imprisonment, which did not deter him from returning.
+On the same day, the headquarters of the III Army announced to Brasília the actions of Brizola, and the next day there was the risk of bombing.
 Brizola made a transmission announcing the visit of the commander of the III Army Machado Lopes.
 The military started to search airplanes throughout the country in search of Goulart.

 The Legality Chain began to be transmitted throughout Brazil and abroad, despite the federal government's attempt at censorship, gaining international sympathy and national public adherence.